spacetelescope/acstools/doc/source/calacs.rst

 A detailed description of CALACS is available in the `ACS Data Handbook <https://hst-docs.stsci.edu/acsdhb>`_.
-If you have questions not answered in the documentation, please contact `STScI Help Desk <https://hsthelp.stsci.edu>`_.
+If you have questions not answered in the documentation, please contact the `STScI Help Desk <https://hsthelp.stsci.edu>`_.

 Where to Find CALACS